-- Provides you with the unique experience of living as one of the Maasai tribespeople
+- Truly unique experience living as one of the Maasai tribes people

-- Share your experiences and ideas with the local community
+- Interact and share your stories and ideas with the local community

-After lunch, we will take a trek through the wilderness that surrounds the village.
-During this hike, you will be able to see Tanzania’s nature at its best.
-Visit a local caldera and enjoy the view.
+After lunch, we will go on a trek through the nearby wilderness that surrounds the village.
+During this trek, you will be able to see Tanzania’s stunning natural scenery.
+Visit a local caldera (volcanic crater) and enjoy the lovely views.

-The Maasai are a tribe well known for their herding traditions.
-Today, it will be all about grazing the livestock!
-You will join a Maasai warrior on his grazing activities through the bush – be prepared for several hours of walking!
+The Maasai tribe are well known for their traditional herding so today, it will be all about grazing the livestock!
+Join a Maasai warrior on his herding activities through the bush (this will involve several hours of walking).

-During the dry season (June to October), this activity involves even more work: the nearest river to the village gets completely dried up, so the villagers are forced to walk further or dig holes in order to get to the water that is underground so their livestock can drink – don’t be surprised if you are invited to participate!
+During the dry season (June to October), grazing involves even more work: the closest river to the village gets completely dried up, so the villagers are forced to walk further or dig holes to enable them to get to water that is underground, so their animals can drink – You might be invited to participate in this!

-In the morning hours, we will join the women of a boma in their traditional activities, you can expect to participate in activities such as milking cows, walking to the river with donkeys to fetch water, etc.
+During the morning we will join the local women in the boma and take part in their traditional activities.
+You can expect get involved in milking cows and walking to the river with donkeys to fetch water.

-After lunch, we will join an exciting workshop in which you will be taught how to make gorgeous beaded Maasai jewelry – the kind that has made the Maasai such an emblematic and colorful tribe.
+After lunch, we join a unique workshop where you will be taught how to make your own beaded Maasai jewellery – this is the traditional jewellery the Maasai are symbolic of.

-We will end the day with a cooking class lead by one of our hosts.
-This will be your dinner, so pay close attention!
+We will end the day with a traditional Tanzanian cooking class lead by one of our hosts.
+Then enjoy your home cooked dinner afterwards.

-We will take a hike through the African wilderness once again!
-After a few hours of adventurous roaming, we will enjoy a picnic with a view of the valley.
+We will take another beautiful hike through the African wilderness and after a few hours of adventure, we will enjoy a picnic with a view over the valley.

-In the evening, we will set up a bonfire where you will get the chance to hear legendary tales about the Maasai and other stories from the village.
+In the evening, we will enjoy a bonfire with the villagers, where you will get the chance to hear stories and ancient legends about the Maasai and other local villages.

-You will be staying a very simple, traditional, family home in a Maasai Village in Arusha.
-Located many kilometers away from the paved main road which leads into the nearest large city Arusha, with many smaller towns along the way.
+You will stay in a very simple, traditional, family home in a Maasai Village in Arusha (or surrounding villages).
 Moita is quite a bit off the beaten path.
-The terrain is rough and scantily covered by grass, bushes, and trees.
-In the dry season inhabitants of Moita village must walk several kilometers to fetch water for cooking, drinking and occasionally for bathing.
+Located several kilometres away from the main roads near Arusha, there are many smaller towns along the way to this small village.
+The terrain is rough with patches of grass, bushes, and trees.
+In the dry season the community of Moita village must walk several kilometres to gather water for cooking, drinking and sometimes for bathing.

 Accommodation & Food